 One more quick news item: in July 2006, it was reported that uranium prices have risen some 600% over the past five years: from \$7.25/pound in January 2001 to \$45.50/pound in June 2006.
-Continued price rises would threaten nuclear power's traditional operating cost advantage over some other fuel sources (coal, gas), making nuclear's economics outlook even riskier.
+Since that date, uranium prices have continued to skyrocket and have essentially doubled.
+Continued price rises would threaten nuclear power's traditional operating cost advantage over other fuel sources, making nuclear's economics outlook even riskier.

-Michael Mariotte Executive Director December 6, 2006
+Michael Mariotte Executive Director December 6, 2006, updated February 2008